Cathedral of the Holy Trinity (New Ulm, Minnesota): Cathedral of the Holy Trinity

 The Diocese of New Ulm was established by Pope Pius XII on November 18, 1957.
 Holy Trinity was named as the diocese's new cathedral.
-Msgr.
 Alphonse Schladweiler of St. Paul was named the first Bishop of New Ulm and was consecrated in Holy Trinity.

-Another renovation of the cathedral was completed in 1987.
-The lower level of the church was renovated into a community hall and named in honor of a former pastor, Msgr.
-Antony Leifeld.
+The diocese in 1965 enlarged the rectory on the cathedral grounds, adding a library, offices and an apartment.A renovation of the cathedral was completed in 1987.
+The lower level of the church was renovated into the Antony Leifeld Community Hall.